-Article describes stability of “cookies” technology used by desktop and mobile devices.
-Article analyze how 3 ad providers Facebook, Google and Apple are replacing 3rd party “cookies” with their own SSO (Single Sign-On) to help advertisers keep tracking users on multiple devices.
+The article describes the stability of “cookies” technology used by desktop and mobile devices.
+The article analyzes how 3 ad providers Facebook, Google and Apple are replacing 3rd party “cookies” with their own SSO (Single Sign-On) to help advertisers keep tracking users on multiple devices.

 - Facebook acquired from Microsoft “Atlas” ad platform to reach users outside their SSO, which can collect only data from Facebook apps.

 - Google relies on their strong SSO by compiling data from YouTube, Gmail, Voice, and Search and building user’s digital history.